santiagortiiz/Linkedin-Python-Parallelism-Concurrency/1 parallel computing hardware/2 memory.md

 - categories based on how processors are connected to memory and how quickly they can access it:
   - UMA: Uniform memory access
-  - NUMA.
-Non-uniform memory access
+  - NUMA: Non-uniform memory access

 ## UMA: Uniform memory access
 - All processors are connected to the same memory and they can access equaly fast